DeWolfRobin/LAST/README.md

 ## Linux Automated Security scanning Tool
 > the LAST tool you will ever use!

 This tool is used to automate the recon proces of Red Team Excercises.
-It gathers all the niformation and reports it back in an easy to read format.
+It gathers all the information and reports it back in an easy to read format.
 The script is made so it is possible for everyone to include his own plugins and addons.

 ## Usage
 ### Installation